 1.Regulating Your Cycle

-If you are doing a fresh egg donation cycle, when you first get “matched” with a recipient your doctor or nurse coordinator will want to coordinate your cycle with the cycle of the person receiving your eggs.
+If you are doing a fresh egg donation cycle when you first get “matched” with a recipient your doctor or nurse coordinator will want to coordinate your cycle with the cycle of the person receiving your eggs.
 The clinic will provide you with a calendar, so you can track your monthly cycle and keep track of the different prescriptions and dosages throughout.
 In most cases, you will start taking the birth control pill on the first day of your menstrual cycle and continue taking the pill for the next three weeks, or so.

 The recipient of your eggs could be either an intended mother who plans to carry the pregnancy herself or a gestational surrogate, someone who plans to carry a pregnancy for someone else.
-In either case—unless all of your eggs are being frozen—your monthly cycle will need to timed, so that your eggs are ready to be retrieved around the same time the recipient’s uterus is ready for the fertilized eggs (or embryos) to be transferred.
+In either case—unless all of your eggs are being frozen—your monthly cycle will need to be timed, so that your eggs are ready to be retrieved around the same time the recipient’s uterus is ready for the fertilized eggs (or embryos) to be transferred.

 To coordinate donor and recipient cycles, different drug protocols can be used.
 Some use what’s called a “long Lupron” cycle--also known as a "long GnRH agonist" protocol.
 Lupron is a drug that was initially used to treat men with prostate cancer and is used “off-label” for fertility treatment—meaning it was not approved specifically for this purpose.

-Lupron is used to shut down the ovaries, what some refer to as a medically induced menopause.
+Lupron is used to shut down the ovaries, which some refer to as a medically induced menopause.
 A long Lupron protocol means you will be taking Lupron injections for many weeks throughout the cycle.
 Long Lupron cycles require that hCG be used as a trigger shot to release the eggs before retrieval surgery.
-HCG triggers are associated with higher risk for ovarian hyperstimulation syndrome (OHSS), to be discussed below.
+HCG triggers are associated with a higher risk for ovarian hyperstimulation syndrome (OHSS), to be discussed below.
 On a long Lupron protocol, donors start on both Lupron and birth control pills simultaneously to suppress and control when ovulation occurs.

 Most physicians no longer use this method—especially for egg donors—because it is more costly, it requires more injections over a longer period of time, and because it may increase donors’ risks for complications.
 If the doctor in charge of your egg donation cycle wants to use this protocol, you might consider talking to your own doctor to find out if this is the best option for you.
 Young women, and women who produce large numbers of eggs (high responders), are usually not good candidates for this protocol.